T-450/design-patterns/README.md

     - **Strategy**: It's suitable when algorithms are selected by conditional logic.

 > Remember that design patterns are not a silver bullet and should be applied judiciously.
 Consider the specific requirements, constraints, and context of your problem before deciding on a design pattern.
 The goal is to use design patterns to improve code reusability, flexibility, and maintainability while solving the problem at hand effectively.

-## Examples

-All code samples in this repository are provided in C# using the .NET 6 template style.

 ## 🤝 Contributing